Dimensions of Asymmetry

 1. Lateral asymmetry: Every horse bends more easily to one side than to the other.
 The horse has a concave side and a convex (stretched) side.
 This is also called the lateral asymmetry.

-2. Horizontal imbalance: Naturally, all horses carry about 3/5th of their weight on the shoulders and 2/5th on the hind legs.
+2. Horizontal imbalance: Naturally, all horses carry about 3/5th of their weight on the shoulders and 2/5th on the hind quarters.
 This is also called the horizontal imbalance.

 3. Front legs: Just like humans, horses are left- or right-handed, therefore the weight on both front legs is not equally divided.